 As an independent practice, we also specialise in a number of advance and complex contact lens fittings for conditions such as Keratoconus or Cosmetic Lenses.
 In most cases, RGP (Rigid Gas Permeable) lenses are used for such conditions and the fitting of these lenses requires specialist knowledge and equipment to ensure the most accurate vision correction.

 We usually recommend annual contact lens aftercare.
 This allows our Optometrists to check annually the fit of the lens and to ensure that proper and safe wearing patterns are being adhered to.
-If you are on our Direct Debit Scheme there is no charge for this service.
+If you are on our Contact Lens Care Plan there is no charge for this service.
 If not, then this appointment costs £40 and usually lasts 20 minutes

 Yes, we send all of our Contact Lenses directly to your chosen address and this is included within the price quoted – be it Direct Debit or Pay As You Wear

 Contact Lenses have advanced considerably in the past few years – including the material used and the types of lenses available on the market.
 We offer free trials and therefore there is nothing to lose by booking an appointment.
-Please call your local practice in Kilmarnock, Prestwick, Troon or Ayr and they will be delighted to look after you
+Please call your local practice in Kilmarnock, Prestwick, Troon, Ayr or Kilwinning and they will be delighted to look after you